 The tolerances represent the total allowable tolerance that will be accepted in the finished product.
-Do not apply tolerances shown for the overall dimensions of a member to violate the tolerances shown for positions of reinforcing and prestressing steel.
+Do not apply tolerances shown for the overall dimensions of a member to violate the tolerances shown for positions of reinforcing and prestressing steel or FRP.
 Apply the tolerances during and after the fabrication of prestressed products.
-Do not reduce the concrete cover for reinforcing steel, prestressing steel or any other metallic objects specified in the Plans more than 1/4 inch.
-Do not reduce the concrete cover for reinforcing steel, prestressing steel or any other metallic objects when the cover specified in the Plans is minimum cover.
+Do not reduce the concrete cover for reinforcing steel, FRP reinforcing, prestressing steel, FRP prestressing strands, or any other metallic objects specified in the Plans more than 1/4 inch.
+Do not reduce the concrete cover for reinforcing steel, FRP reinforcing, prestressing steel, FRP prestressing strands, or any other metallic or plastic objects when the cover specified in the Plans is minimum cover.